ssbc/ssb-group-exclusion-spec/README.md

 `G`.

-The implications of determining the "preferred epochs" will be addressed in section 4.7.
+The implications of determining the "preferred epochs" will be addressed in section 4.8.

 ### 4.3.
+Tie-breaking rule

+In some cases, there may be multiple forked epochs that "tie" as the preferred epoch.
+We define a tie-breaking rule that allows all remaining members to deterministically choose one of those tied epochs as the preferred epoch.
+This rule will be used in sections 4.4. and 4.6.

+Suppose:

+- `keys` is the set of all epoch keys that are currently "tied"
+- `keys_count` is the size of the set `keys`
+- `sorted_keys` is the lexicographically sorted (by hexadecimal encoding) list of all epoch keys in `keys`
+- `concat_sorted_keys` is the concatenation of all epoch keys in `sorted_keys`
+- `hashed` is the SHA-256 hash of `concat_sorted_keys`
+- `hashed8` are the first 8 bytes of `hashed`
+- `as_number` is the integer value of `hashed8` in big-endian byte order
+- `winning_index` is the remainder of `as_number` divided by `keys_count`, that
+  is, `as_number modulo keys_count`

+Then the tie-breaking rule is: pick the epoch key at index `winning_index` in `sorted_keys` as the winner.
+List indexes are zero-based.

+### 4.4.
 Resolving forked epochs with same membership

-Suppose there are two forked epochs `L` and `R`, and `L`'s epoch key encoded in hexadecimal is lexicographically less than `R`'s epoch key encoded in hexadecimal.
+Suppose there are two forked epochs `L` and `R`, and `L`'s epoch key is the winner according to the tie-breaking rule (section 4.3.).

 If `common(L,R) = common(R,L)`, then all peers in `common(L,R)` who detect the
-existence of both `L` and `R` MUST select `L` as the preferred epoch (because its key is lexicographically smallest) over `R`.
+existence of both `L` and `R` MUST select `L` as the preferred epoch (determined by the tie-breaking rule) over `R`.
 See figure 2.

 ```mermaid
 ---